(and some actual seriousness...OR...something or other)

-While I knew the 'party-boy'; and, knew some of the other folks there, most of the 80+- 'guests' did not know ME.
-The Bartender put a monster-sized martini glass bowl on the piano, popped a few ones and a fiver into the bowl, winked at me; and, it was not long when the bowl began to fill with tips.
-I was only going to play from before dinner to a bit afterwards.
+While I knew the 'birthday-party-boy'; and, knew some of the other folks there, most of the perhaps 80+- 'guests' did not know ME.
+The Bartender put a monster-sized martini glass on the piano, popped a few ones and a fiver into the bowl, winked at me; and, it was not long before the bowl began to fill with tips.
+I was only hired to play from before dinner to a bit afterwards.
 The money in that Tip Bowl was mostly fives, tens and twenties.
 Later, I even found a fifty and a couple of hundred dollar bills in the bowl.
 Most of the attendees were gay, and quite a few left personal cards with money attached in the bowl ...and a note!!....none of which are printable on this family website.
 The tips were so good I stayed later and later.

 It was a fairly wild party ...and a LONG evening ...the party went on to just about sunrise the next day.
 Everyone was drunk, or nearly-so, but the tips were nice.
 I was insanely tired by sunup.

 (2) A few photos.
 I lost the photo that showed a similar piece of lawn equipment that had a sidecar attached...